 Both DPZ and Davis talked about the appropriateness of “cracker” buildings, with big screened porches, gables, picket fences, etc., and while the architects sometimes pushed the boundaries, they used these ideas as jumping-off point, as in this house by my classmate Victoria Casasco.

 These neighborhoods have maintained their character, and have even improved, as the landscape has become mature.
-The streets are beautifully-scale and textured, functional for driving and a pleasure for walking.
+The streets are beautifully-scaled and textured, functional for driving and a pleasure for walking.

 As happens to most innovative movements in this country, eventually Seaside became a style.
 (This can be seen very clearly in newer developments on the Panhandle, such as “WaterColor” next door, where Seaside-style details and building forms are present, with very few of the ideas about making a town.)
 Even within Seaside, in the past twenty years, the trend towards gigantism has prevailed.
 New houses on the periphery are humongous (by Seaside standards), and the architects now have to mainly focus on how to mitigate their bulk, which just can’t be done very elegantly.
 The balance between architecture and the landscape has been lost in these areas.
 They don’t resemble an older beachfront town, they most resemble 21st century Edge City suburbs for the upper middle class, where ever bigger houses are shoehorned onto ever smaller lots.